|

 the dynamics.

-When they work together, part of the appeal disappears, as in Fistful of Love, an old-fashioned ballad that blends Elvis Presley and Jackie Wilson.
+When they work together, part of the appeal disappears, as in Fistful of Love, an old-fashioned soul ballad that blends Elvis Presley and Jackie Wilson.

 Featuring guests of honor such as Lou Reed, Rufus Wainwright, Devendra Banhart and even Culture Club's Boy George, and wildly overrated by part of the press, the second album basically legitimized Antony's self-deprecating art.